cyfronet-fid/marketplace/README.md

 ### Generating DB entries for development
 Actually, filling the database is done by parsing yaml: `db/data.yml`.
 Data come from actual official version of the marketplace.
-If you want to update informations, or add new services/categories you can add new records by edit yaml, but very imporant is, when some records are parent for other they must be written above their children.
+If you want to update informations, or add new resources/categories you can add new records by edit yaml, but very imporant is, when some records are parent for other they must be written above their children.
 But if it's necessary, there is other option to fill the database:
 To simplify development `dev:prime` rake task is created.
-Right now it generates services with random name and description (this generation is done using `faker` gem).
+Right now it generates resources with random name and description (this generation is done using `faker` gem).
 In the future this task will be extended with additional data.

 ```
-rails dev:prime     # Remove existing services and generate 100 new services
+rails dev:prime     # Remove existing resources and generate 100 new resources
-rails dev:prime[50] # Remove existing services and generate 50 new services
+rails dev:prime[50] # Remove existing resources and generate 50 new resources
 ```

 ## Elasticserach
-Elasticsearch is used for full text service search.
+Elasticsearch is used for full text resource search.

 On Debian/Ubuntu/Mint Elasticsearch installation is quite simple (but it doesn't always work, see below):